NOOBDY/resume/main.typ

 - *System Programming*: familiar with Linux programming interface and also other Unix-like OSes.
 Understand general architecture of the operating system and know how to write one from #link("https://youtu.be/vbZU7ABrAiE")[scratch].

 = Miscellaneous
-- Languages: English - fluent, Chinese - native, Taiwanese - native.
+- Languages: English - fluent, Chinese - native, Taiwanese - native, Japanese - N3.
 - Member of `Tauri`, `rust-tw`, and more, contributed to `rust`, `async-std`, `veloren`, `tauri`, `riscv-opcodes`, `grcov`, `windows-rs`, `gtk-rs`, `winit`, and other projects.